 Tantra systems, spirituality, philosophy and practices originate in India and became more prominent on the “Indian spiritual stage” around 500 CE.
 What Tantra is exactly, is a topic of ongoing debate, and there are many interpretations.
 All these varied ideas are not the subject of this article.
 We’d only like to give a general idea of what Tantra and Neo-Tantra is about.

-The techniques and methods used in Tantra range from rituals, ceremonies, fasting, dietary restrictions, pujas (worshipping acts), mental and physical exercises, meditation, chanting, devotional activities, Mantras (word, sounds or statements repeated to aid concentration in meditation), Yantras (geometric diagrams, or other objects used as an aid to meditation in Tantric worship), Breathwork, Yoga, dance, massage, well, you name it.
+The techniques and methods used in Tantra range from rituals, ceremonies, fasting, dietary restrictions, pujas (worshipping acts), mental and physical exercises, Bandhas and Mudras, meditation, chanting, devotional activities, Mantras, Yantras, Kundalini Yoga, Breathwork, dance, massage, well, you name it.

-In the 19th century, when India resided under British rule, Indian Vedic philosophy, spirituality and religion started to find its way to the West resulting in an increasingly group of admirers and followers.
-This includes many aspects, such as the Vedas, Upanishads, other ancient texts such as the Kama Sutra, Yoga philosophy and practices, Ayurveda medicine, and yes, also Tantra.
+In the 19th century, when India was still residing under British rule, Indian Vedic philosophy, spirituality and religion started to find its way to the West, resulting in an increasingly group of admirers and followers.
+This includes many aspects, such as the Vedas, Upanishads, other ancient texts such as the Kama Sutra, Yoga philosophy and practices, Ayurveda Medicine, and yes, also Tantra.

 Then, at the end of the 1960s, in line with the sexual revolution in the West, Tantra practices saw a strong interest and revival, being transformed in what today is commonly labeled as the Neo-Tantra Movement.
 Neo-Tantra practices, such as contemporary Tantric Massage or Yoni Mapping, draw from a wide range of techniques having elements of traditional Indic Tantra philosophy and rituals, Indian Yoga, Bioenergetics, and contemporary sexual therapeutic, spiritual, massage and bodywork techniques borrowed from teachers and psychologists such as Wilhelm Reich, Carl Jung, Carl Rogers, Alexander Lowen, Mantak Chia, Joseph Kramer and Annie Sprinkle.